SATHish64103/wavelength-calculator/README.md

 The application created using app designer in MATLAB r2018b.
 Please check requirements on MATLAB website before installing the app.

-For further quires contact sathish.sreeni58@gmail.com
+For further queries contact sathish.sreeni58@gmail.com